-Amazon Music HD vs Tidal – Tidal and Amazon have a massive music library that is unrivaled by other popular streaming platforms such as Apple Music, Spotify, YouTube Music, or Pandora.
-All of these high-quality platforms deliver music at a high bitrate, which is claimed to make the music cleaner and more realistic sounding.
+Amazon Music HD vs Tidal – Tidal, and Amazon have a massive music library that is unrivaled by other popular streaming platforms such as Apple Music, Spotify, YouTube Music, or Pandora.
+All of these high-quality platforms deliver music at a high bit rate, which is claimed to make the music clearer and more realistic sounding.

 Now that we know how they compare to the competition, let us take a look at how Amazon Music HD vs Tidal compare in terms of features, choices, and costs.

 Even though we are mostly interested in the higher-quality streaming plans, it is worth noting that Amazon Music and Tidal also have cheaper, standard-definition options.
 If you are not an audiophile or a music nerd, or if you do not want to spend more than you have to for a subscription music service, these plans might be ideal for you.

 Amazon Music HD

 If you are a Prime member, the Amazon Music plans are discounted.
 Prime memberships start at $119 a year for a regular subscription, with discounts available for students, the elderly, and military personnel.
 If you are not a Prime member, the costs of Amazon’s music plans are comparable to, if not identical to, those of Tidal.

 Amazon Prime subscribers get exclusive rates on subscription offerings like Amazon Music Unlimited and Amazon Music HD, as well as other perks.
 As compared to Tidal HiFi, you can save about six or seven dollars a month on an individual HD plan, and the family HD plan is over ten dollars cheaper.